PyChanyoung/Study/System Design/SystemDesign.md

 ## MapReduce

+**Background** : Early 2000s, Google engineers faced a problem that data sets are getting incredibly larger, and there’s only so much vertical scaling possible.
+You eventually have to horizontally scale your system by adding more machines.
+When dealing with a distributed system, otherwise simple tasks like processing a dataset become very difficult.

 A popular framework for processing very large datasets in a distributed setting efficiently, quickly, and in a fault-tolerant manner.
 A MapReduce job is comprised of 3 main steps:

 - **Map** step : Runs a <u>map function</u> on the various chunks of the dataset and transforms these chunks into intermediate <u>key-value pairs.</u>